rblinde/schedule-builder/README.md

 > Simple JavaScript application to create customized schedule for University.

 ## Demo
-A working demo will eventually be linked here.
+A working application can be found [here](https://schedule-builder.netlify.com/).

 ## Installation